Former Liang: Internal turmoil and decline

+The Jiuquan Bell Tower (酒泉鼓楼) in present-day Jiuquan, Gansu was first built by the Former Liang general Xie Ai sometime between 347 and 353.

 Zhang Jun died in 346 and was succeeded by his son Zhang Chonghua.
 Relations between Former Liang and Later Zhao had soured near the end of Zhang Jun's reign, and shortly after Chonghua ascended, Zhao launched an invasion on Liang.
-The Liang general, Xie Ai initially repelled the invaders, but they still lost their territory south of the Yellow River.
-During and after the Later Zhao collapse in the early 350s, Chonghua attempted to reclaim lost land and expand eastward, but his efforts were frustrated by the new and rising Former Qin dynasty.
+The Liang general, Xie Ai was able to repel the invaders, but territory south of the Yellow River were still lost.
+During and after the Later Zhao collapse in the early 350s, Chonghua attempted to reclaim their lost territory and expand eastward, but his efforts were frustrated by the new and rising Former Qin dynasty.
 His death in 353 began a lengthy period of internal turmoil within the state as he left behind his 10-year-old son Zhang Yaoling on the throne.

 Shortly after ascending, Yaoling was deposed by his uncle and regent, Zhang Zuo.
 In 354, Zhang Zuo declared himself emperor (or king), being the only Former Liang ruler to fully reject Jin's suzerainty.
 In 355, a distant relative, Zhang Guan, overthrew him and installed Zhang Chonghua's five-year-old son, Zhang Xuanjing, to take the throne.
 Zhang Guan acted as regent but later considered usurping the throne before he was killed by Song Hun.
 Song Hun and his brother, Song Cheng, were members of the prominent Song clan of Dunhuang and served as Xuanjing's regents in succession, during which they discarded Zhang Zuo's imperial title.
 In 361, Song Cheng was assassinated by the general, Zhang Yong, who soon suffered the same fate at the hands of his co-regent and Xuanjing's uncle, Zhang Tianxi.
 Tianxi was the last of Xuanjing's regents, as in 363, he deposed his nephew and assumed power for himself.